 - *Passion Flower - Passiflora is great as a soother and sedative (often used for insomnia).
 Excellent for neurological-related conditions like seizures and Parkinson's disease and other anxiety conditions.
 1-4 ml of a 1:5 solution in 40% alcohol about an hour before bed for support while sleeping or up to twice daily for anxiety-related concerns.
 Or 1 teaspoon of dried herb infused in 1 cup boiling water (pour over the herb) and steeped for 15 minutes about an hour before bed or up to twice daily.

 Now, don't let anyone tell you there are no holistic or natural or herbal options when it comes to postpartum anxiety and depression.
 Most of these are lifestyle changes.
+Sometimes it can be support with other aspects like sleep support rather than specific herbs for anxiety and depression - it depends on root causes and lifestyle.
 Sometimes, it is changing our own perspective and our eating/lifestyle choices that can be the hardest.
 Once you do (and do it slowly as needed), you'll feel so much better.
 I can't say life will ever be easy, but you'll figure out what works for you and everyone will be healthier for it.

 If you're looking for support, get in touch!
-I'd love to listen to your story.
+I'd love to listen to your story and help you find a specific wellness plan that works for your personal constitution and situation.